topi314/LavaQueue/README.md

 > [!IMPORTANT]
 > This plugin *requires* Lavalink `v4.0.5` or greater

-A plugin that adds a queue system for [Lavalink](https://github.com/lavalink-devs/Lavalink).
+A simple queue plugin for [Lavalink](https://github.com/lavalink-devs/Lavalink) with a REST API.

 ## Summary